Kulasum/Kulasum/README.md

 🏆 Recognized with awards at TCS and an academic excellence award from PM Narendra Modi

-📫 Reach out via LinkedIn or email: kulaumbanu.1234@gmail.com or [LinkedIn](www.linkedin.com/in/kulasumbanu-diwan-992a99336)
+📫 Reach out via LinkedIn or email: kulaumbanu.1234@gmail.com or [LinkedIn] (www.linkedin.com/in/kulasumbanu-diwan-992a99336)

 ⚡ Fun fact: Passionate about data insights; certified in SQL, Excel Automation, Power BI, and Python